 Police Departments in Florida

 According to the Bureau of Labor Statistics, Florida has 38,770 police officers.2 Each city typically has its own primary police department.
 The largest police department in Florida is in Miami-Dade County.

-Miami-Dade cops earn a starting annual salary of $52,380 per year.6 For more information on the Miami Police Department, take a look at our in-depth guide on How to Become a Police Officer in Miami.
+Miami-Dade cops earn a starting annual salary of $52,380 per year.6 For more information on the Miami Police Department, take a look at our Miami police guide.